simon-brooke/the-great-game/README.md

 for Neverwinter Nights, of which I wrote several - and I greatly enjoyed doing so.

-Later on, with Carrol Dufault and others (including [wonderful original music by James Semple](https://www.youtube.com/watch?v=1afAIojPZ1w)), I went on to write a [new story for The Witcher](https://www.moddb.com/mods/birth-virgins) which won CD Project's prize for best mod.
+Later on, with Carrol Dufault and others (including James Semple who wrote [wonderful original music](https://www.youtube.com/watch?v=1afAIojPZ1w)), I went on to write a [new story for The Witcher](https://www.moddb.com/mods/birth-virgins) which won CD Project's prize for best mod.

 For me, writing story is every bit as compelling an activity as playing it, and I know I'm not alone in that.
 So I feel strongly that if **The Great Game**